 On Snday, August 25, when the Holy Church honors the memory of the Holy Martyrs Photius and Anicetas, as well as the Synaxes of the Saints of Valaam and Kostroma, Metropolitan Hilarion of Eastern America & New York celebrated Divine Liturgy in the Synodal Cathedral of the Sign in New York City.
-Concelebrating with His Eminence was cathedral senior priest Archpriest Andrei Sommer, Archpriest Edward Chervinsky and Protodeacons Nicolas Mokhoff and Vadim Gan (cathedral clerics), and Hierodeacon Panteleimon (Jigalin; diocesan cleric).
+Concelebrating with His Eminence was cathedral dean Archpriest Andrei Sommer, Archpriest Edward Chervinsky and Protodeacons Nicolas Mokhoff and Vadim Gan (cathedral clerics), and Hierodeacon Panteleimon (Jigalin; diocesan cleric).

 On Sunday, prior to the feast of the Dormition of the Most Holy Theotokos, a multitude of parishioners gathered at the cathedral to pray and commune of Christ’s Holy Mysteries.
 Singing at the service was the choir under the direction of Matushka Eugenia Temidis.

 Upon completion of Liturgy, Metropolitan Hilarion congratulated the clergy and faithful with the resurrectional feast and the final days of the feast of the Lord’s Transfiguration.
 He delivered a sermon on the Gospel reading about the healing of the youth vexed with an unclean spirit, and about how great works depend on the power of our faith.